A CIPD and People Management magazine survey of 640 HR professionals found that 40% of firms had no contingency plan to

 - Follow good hygiene practices - such as sneezing into a tissue and washing your hands often to reduce the spread of germs.
 Use hand sanitiser where provided.

 - Be vigilant - watch out for coronavirus-related phishing attacks.
 Cybercriminals are quick to exploit people's fear of the virus and are known to have already launched attacks impersonating the official Center for Disease Control and Prevention (CDC) and the World Health Organisation to try and steal credentials.

 - Maintain a safe distance from others - during a health crisis such as the coronavirus pandemic, keeping at least a metre away from others will decrease your chance of getting infected.

-- Be careful when handling food - make sure to cook all forms of meat and eggs thoroughly in order to prevent passing the virus on via your dinner.
+- Be careful when handling food - make sure to cook all forms of meat and eggs thoroughly in order to prevent passing the virus on via your meals.

-- Travel wisely - get advice from your manager or HR if you have a need to travel anywhere COVID-19 has been confirmed to be present for personal reasons.
+- Travel wisely - get advice from your manager or HR team if you have a need to travel anywhere COVID-19 has been confirmed to be present for personal reasons.
 Where possible, find alternatives - such as by conducting business remotely instead.
 Apply safe distance where possible, and try to avoid handling money.